enveronderuslu/Advanced_Linux_Administration/My_Notes/My_Notes.md

 Recovery is what you do **after something breaks** — like when your system doesn’t boot, or a service crashes.

 ### LOG MONITORING
-Log directory /var/log

-secure   all login logout activities tail -f secure dinamik olarrak log penceresi acik kalir
+Log directory /var/log/secure   all login logout activities tail -f secure dinamik olarrak log penceresi acik kalir

 httpd apache application log